When it comes time to sit down and create your social media calendar for the month it can become daunting.

 Each “day” was designed as a marketing opportunity.
 And it doesn’t just stop at donuts or hobbies — these catchy “holidays” also carry over into the finance world.
 So why aren’t we embracing it?

 In addition to days that can add value to your social media content (or possibly your blog or podcast), there are also whole months dedicated to some very important topics in finance.

 Financial Literacy Month

 April is coming up and it’s Financial Literacy Month — a big month that can be used in any financial sector (and beyond, because financial literacy is something we as a society need to work on embracing).
 So how do you post about it?

 Here are some ideas on how you can incorporate Financial Literacy Month into your marketing calendar:

 - Do you have any existing resources on finance?
 Share them!
 Whether you have blog posts discussing the different values of traditional vs. Roth IRAs or you have budget samples or checklists, let people know!
 All of the resource you produce help people become more financially literate with every read.

 - There’s an app for that.
 Whether it’s an app you love to share with your clients, or an app you’re interested in exploring yourself, let people know about it!
 Ask for feedback as a way of getting some engagement and to see what your audience thinks about financial apps.

 - Share some quotable financial tips with a graphic one day a week.
-Graphics can enhance the look of your social media, and it’s a great opportunity to reinforce the fact that you are an expert at what you do.
+Creating visual content can enhance the look of your social media and it’s a great opportunity to reinforce the fact that you are an expert at what you do.